sdray/sources-sdray.github.io/content/publication/calenge-2009/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The Concept of Animals Trajectories from a Data Analysis Perspective
+title: The concept of animals trajectories from a data analysis perspective
 subtitle: ''
 summary: ''
 authors: